zhongfu/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* Words in `UPPER_CASE` are the attributes to be filled in by you.<br>
+* Words in `UPPERCASE` are the attributes to be replaced with values provided by you.<br>
   e.g. in `personadd n/NAME`, `NAME` can be replaced with an actual name like in `personadd n/John Doe`.

 * Attributes can be in any order.<br>
   e.g. if the command asks for `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also fine.

-* If an attribute is expected only once but is typed multiple times, only the last occurrence of the attribute will be taken.<br>
+* If an attribute is expected only once but is used multiple times, only the last occurrence of the attribute will be taken.<br>
   e.g. if you specify `n/Jake n/Jason`, only `n/Jason` will be taken.

 * For commands that do not need attributes (like `help`, `list`, `exit` and `clear`), anything typed after the command word will be ignored.<br>